damienbelveze/first_steps_zotero/first_steps_zotero.md

 "Open archives repositories have been in existence in France since 2001; from 2006, a proactive policy led the main research agencies and universities to coordinate their actions towards a common archiving platform, HAL (Hyper Articles on Line), operated by CNRS (Centre National pour la Recherche Scientifique)"

 ```
-> In this new paragraph, within the note add [the source of this paragraph]((https://onlinelibrary.wiley.com/doi/abs/10.1087/095315107X239636) )
+> In this new paragraph, inside the note, add [the source of this paragraph](https://onlinelibrary.wiley.com/doi/abs/10.1087/095315107X239636)

 (Collect this reference and add it to the note)